citp/privacy-policy-historical/h/ho/how/howmanyofme.com.md

-> *The following text is extracted and transformed from the howmanyofme.com privacy policy that was archived on 2008-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080612210009id_/http%3A//www.howmanyofme.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the howmanyofme.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217050516id_/http%3A//www.howmanyofme.com/privacy) for the most accurate reproduction.*

 # How Many of Me - Privacy Policy

+Last changed: June 19, 2008

 Q: What kind of information is collected?